seiretsym/autopartner/README.md

 **Technologies Used:** Vue, Mongoose, Heroku, Node, Express, HTML, Bootstrap, Javascript, CSS, Git, GitHub, VSCode

 ## Summary
 Purpose of this app was to help me automate pairing students in a zoom class.
-It has some algorithms that attempts to pairs students with people they haven't paired with before.
+It uses a round robin tournament style algorithm to rotate the students, ensuring that every student will pair with every other student in the class.

+## Changes
+- Changed the pairing algorithm to round robin tournament style.
+This ensures that every one gets a chance to pair with everyone.

 ## Goals
-- Improve the Pairing Algorithm
 - Improve UI/UX
 - Maybe add an account feature to filter data between users
 - Add ability to edit Cohort/Student names